Meet the Evaluation and Analytics Team

 Mary M. Ford, MS, Director, Evaluation and Analytics

-Phone: 212-437-3942Email: firstname.lastname@example.org Mary joined PCDC in 2017 as the Director of Evaluation and Analytics, leading projects that evaluate the impact of PCDC’s work, examine access measures around primary care, and further research on primary care and population health outcomes.
-Mary has previously worked in both public and private health care research, geo-spatial analysis, and program evaluation.
-She holds a Master of Science degree in epidemiology and biostatistics from the University of Texas Health Science Center and a Bachelor of Arts from Rice University in Houston.
+Phone: 212-437-3942Email: firstname.lastname@example.org Mary joined PCDC in 2017 as the Director of Evaluation and Analytics, building and leading the unit in evaluating the impact of PCDC’s work and conducting research on primary care access.
+Her work represents a commitment to data-driven strategies that improve access to quality care and effectuate health equity.
+Mary has previously worked in both public and private health care and research settings.
+Additionally, Mary has subject matter expertise in spatial analytics and a strong record of publication in this area.
+She holds a Master of Science degree in Epidemiology and Biostatistics from the University of Texas Health Science Center and a Bachelor of Arts from Rice University in Houston.

 Kirsten Weisbeck, MPH, Health Research Analyst